sadhana410/TCP-Congestion-Window-increase-of-Taho/README.md

 # TCP-Congestion-Window-increase-of-Taho
-Simulation of TCP Congestion Window increase of Tahoe using socket  programming in C.
+Simulation of TCP Congestion Window increase of Taho using socket  programming in C.

 Download the file input_data.txt and have it in the same location as your server